 - To make the star use two squares of paper sized 6 × 6-inch (15 × 15cm)

 - The finished paper star shows one side of the paper in the front.
-It’s not necessary to use paper of different color on each side.
+It’s not necessary to use paper of a different color on each side.

 - If you are just beginning your adventure in the art of paper folding, you might want to make a few stars using flat color paper, and then go ahead and use patterned paper. *UPDATE: Read the comments for a great idea contributed by Caroline Chun to facilitate folding with patterned paper.